 The operational problem

-In each case the workflow is expensive, repetitive, and automatable.
-The reason it has not been automated is market size: the dental treatment explanation workflow is worth $1K-$3K per practice annually, which is too small for large SaaS vendors but economically viable for purpose-built automation with a defined ROI.
+In each case, the workflow is expensive, repetitive, and automatable.
+The reason it has not already been automated is often market size.
+The category may be too small for large SaaS vendors to prioritize, but still valuable enough for a focused operator or agency build.

 What the vendor landscape looks like